-This 4-hour Florida Supreme Court Approved Court-Appointed Arbitrator Training program (1:00 PM – 5:15 PM on the day of the training) combines lecture and discussion to promote comprehensive understanding and skills development for the arbitrator appointed to arbitrate a county or circuit court action.
-Among the topics and subject matter covered: Differences between:
+This 4-hour Florida Supreme Court Approved Court-Appointed Arbitrator Training program (1:00 PM – 5:15 PM on the day of the training) combines lecture and discussion to promote comprehensive understanding and skills development for the arbitrator appointed to arbitrate a county or circuit court action under Chapter 44, Florida Statutes.
+Among the topics and subject matter covered:

 Continuing Legal Education Credits

 Florida Bar CLE Course accreditation (Course #2101364N; Provider #0230619) for 4.5 CLER (including 0.5 ethics)

 About The Trainer

 Christopher M. Shulman is a Federal, Circuit Civil, Family, and County Mediator, on several private and public rosters of neutrals as an Arbitrator, a Florida Qualified Arbitrator, and an Approved Court-Appointed Arbitrator Trainer.
 Chris is also a member of the American Arbitration Association’s Commercial, Employment, Labor, Large and Complex Case, and Consumer Arbitration (CAP) Panels, an FMCS Labor Arbitrator, a Wage Theft Special Magistrate, and a former Hillsborough County Childcare Licensing Hearing Officer.
 He also serves on the Florida Supreme Court ADR Rules and Policy Committee, and the Mediator Qualifications and Disciplinary Review Board.